Which Signal Word Describes A Greater Hazard

 - Identify the hazard class – Look at the GHS classification.
 Is the product classified as “Acute Toxicity (Category 1‑3),” “Corrosivity (Category 1),” “Explosive (Category 1),” or “Flammable (Category 1)”?
 Those top‑tier categories automatically demand Danger.

 - Check the specific criteria – Even within a class, there are sub‑categories.
-As an example, a substance that causes “severe or persistent irritation” might still be Warning, while one that “causes irreversible or lasting damage” jumps to Danger.
+Here's one way to look at it: a substance that causes “severe or persistent irritation” might still be Warning, while one that “causes irreversible or lasting damage” jumps to Danger.

 - Consult the official GHS table – Most regulatory agencies publish a quick‑reference chart.
 It lists each hazard class, its categories, and the corresponding signal word.
 Use it as a cheat‑sheet until you’re comfortable internalizing the rules.
 4